mozilla/remote-settings/docs/adr/adr_010_missing_tombstones.md

 Change the client specifications from SHOULD to MUST, and enable verification on the Android and iOS megazords ([bug 2063304](https://bugzilla.mozilla.org/show_bug.cgi?id=2063304)).

+This work would consist in:

+* replacing the root-hash check with full certificate verification ([bug 1940903](https://bugzilla.mozilla.org/show_bug.cgi?id=1940903))
+* introducing a pref or a feature-gate to enable progressive rollout
+* linking these public certificates in Android and iOS (in tree, or using CA store, etc.)
+* enabling the Rust compile-time feature in Android and iOS
+* elaborating an incremental migration plan with proceed/revert criteria

 - **Exhaustiveness**: N/A. Does not prevent the missing tombstones, but makes clients recover from them.
 - **Fixes existing clients**: No, but this is the norm for client bugs.
 - **Cost of implementation**: Mid.
 Requires client work on several platforms, especially regarding usage of root certificates instead of root hashes ([bug 1940903](https://bugzilla.mozilla.org/show_bug.cgi?id=1940903))